catalinii/minisatip/README.md

 * -E Allows encrypted stream to be sent to the client even if the decrypting is unsuccessful

-* -Y --delsys ADAPTER1:DELIVERY_SYSTEM1[,ADAPTER2:DELIVERY_SYSTEM2[,..]] - specify the delivery system of the adapters
+* -Y --delsys ADAPTER1:DELIVERY_SYSTEM1[,ADAPTER2:DELIVERY_SYSTEM2[,..]] - specify the delivery system of the adapters (0 is the first adapter)
-	* eg: --delsys 1:dvbt,2:dvbs
+	* eg: --delsys 0:dvbt,1:dvbs
-	- specifies adapter 1 as a DVBT device, adapter 2 as DVB-S, which overrides the system detection of the adapter
+	- specifies adapter 0 as a DVBT device, adapter 1 as DVB-S, which overrides the system detection of the adapter

 * --dmx-source ADAPTER1:FRONTENDX - specifies the frontend number specified as argument for DMX_SET_SOURCE
 	* eg: --dmx-source 0:1 - enables DMX_SET_SOURCE ioctl call with parameter 1 for adapter 0